-Once you reach the saddle then you are almost there, but the most challenging climb is still ahead.
-The boulders are huge and getting to the summit can require using your hands and scrambling up the steep incline.
-The air is so thin you struggle to breathe and begin to gasp for air.
-As you begin the final assent, the thought of quitting takes over your thoughts.
-You look for reasons to justify quitting, but you really don't have to look far as you are surrounded by them.
+When you reach the saddle, you are almost there, but the most difficult part of the climb is still to come.
+Getting to the summit often requires using your hands and scrambling up steep incline.
+In such thin air, you struggle to breathe and gasp for air.
+You begin your final assent with the thought of quitting taking over your mind.
+As much as you want reasons to quit, it's not necessary to look far, since you are surrounded by them.

-Life is full of so many challenges and somedays they seem to keep piling on.
-Life is too short not to find ways to overcome those obstacles.
-The first mountain I climbed was in 2015 in Wyoming, Medicine Bow Peak at 12,018 ft.
+Life is filled with challenges, and sometimes it seems as though they keep piling up.
+Life is too short not to find creative ways to overcome them.
+I climbed my first mountain in 2015, Medicine Bow Peak at 12,018 feet in Wyoming.
 When I reached the saddle, I had 2 options; get down on my hands and knees and climb up the boulders or go up the last 600 feet or so up the snow/ice field.
 I decided to scramble up the boulders, about halfway up my hands were numb from grabbing the ice-cold boulders and my knees were screaming to stop.
 I decided to take a break.
-As I looked up the peak quitting seemed like the logical choice.
-Then, I looked down the mountain to see how far I came, I knew there was no way I was going to quit!
-And, once I got to the summit to see the incredible views and see what I had accomplished, I felt a huge sense of relief and knew I just kicked those obstacles butt.
+Looking up the peak, quitting seemed logical.
+When I looked down the mountain to see how far I had come, I knew I was not going to give up!
+When I finally reached the summit, I was overcome with a huge sense of relief and knew that I had just kicked those obstacles in the rear.

 But I'd have to Miss the Dance

-My most recent summit was in June of this year, Mt.
-Sherman in Colorado.
-I wanted to get an early start so I stayed at the trailhead the night before to make sure I could start before the sunrise.
+My most recent ascent was Mt.
+Sherman in Colorado in August 2020.
+Since I wanted to get an early start, I stayed at the trailhead the night before to ensure I could start before sunrise.
 Throughout the night I kept staring at the mountain, all 14,035 feet.
-It seemed enormous as I looked up and wondered if I could make the climb.
-The mountain intimidated me and all night I felt butterflies floating around in my stomach.
-I didn't sleep much.
-But the next morning those butterflies were gone and 3 1/2 hours later I reached the summit, once again overcoming all the obstacles along the way.
-The views from the summit were amazing.
+I looked up at it and wondered how I would be able to climb it.
+I felt butterflies floating around in my stomach all night because I was intimidated by the mountain.
+I slept little that night.
+But the next morning those butterflies were gone, and three and a half hours later I reached the summit.
+The view was spectacular.
 On a clear day you can see for hundreds of miles in every direction.
 I always come away amazed with the gorgeous views and feel a sense of serenity seeing things from above.